 Never again did Best play in top-flight English football.
 Playing in all or part of eleven seasons for Manchester United, Best appeared in 361 league matches, scoring 137 goals; in all competitions with the club, he made 470 appearances, with 179 goals.

-Best's greatest international performance was in a 1–0 home victory v.
-Scotland (21 October 1967); though he failed to score, he mesmerised the Windsor Park crowd with a dazzling virtuoso display.
+Best's greatest international performance was in a 1–0 home victory against Scotland (21 October 1967); though he failed to score, he mesmerised the Windsor Park crowd with a dazzling virtuoso display.
 His only international hat trick came in a 5–0 home victory over Cyprus (21 April 1971).
 Best's attitude toward playing for his country was ambiguous, as suggested by the double import of his description of his Northern Ireland experience as 'recreational football'; the phrase can be read as a patronising dismissal of the team's capacity, but also as indicating a welcome and relaxed respite from the excruciating pressures he constantly faced at United.
 After departing English top-flight football, Best did not appear for Northern Ireland for three years, but returned for five matches in 1976–7.
-He was capped 37 times, scoring 9 goals.
+He was capped thirty-seven times, scoring nine goals.

-The burn-out George Best's life after 1971 was that of a man dominated by his problematic relationship with alcohol, and marked by a series of attendant issues: episodes of erratic, outrageous, irrational, and sometimes violent behaviour; severe disruption to his professional and personal lives; problems with his finances (including periods of near destitution); instances of trickery or outright theft to access drink; motoring offences and accidents; brushes with the law; sporadic efforts at rehabilitation, occasioning periods of total or relative sobriety, but always ending in a slide or a tumble back into heavy drinking; a psychology of guilt, self-justification, and denial, but with moments (especially late in his life) of lucid insight and self-understanding; at least one period of suicidal depression; deterioration in physical health and appearance; and finally, serious alcohol-related illness and premature death.
+George Best's life after 1971 was that of a man dominated by his problematic relationship with alcohol, and marked by a series of attendant issues: episodes of erratic, outrageous, irrational and sometimes violent behaviour; severe disruption to his professional and personal lives; problems with his finances (including periods of near destitution); instances of trickery or outright theft to access alcohol; motoring offences and accidents; brushes with the law; sporadic efforts at rehabilitation, occasioning periods of total or relative sobriety, but always ending in a slide or a tumble back into heavy drinking; a psychology of guilt, self-justification, and denial, but with moments (especially late in his life) of lucid insight and self-understanding; at least one period of suicidal depression; deterioration in physical health and appearance; and finally, serious alcohol-related illness and premature death.
 Above all, there was the superficial sociability but intense inner loneliness of the lounge-bar alcoholic.
 What made Best's experience exceptional to that of most alcoholics was its transpiration in the glare of a British and international media motivated by tabloid exploitation and sensationalism, which only intensified the psychological pressures he encountered, and the suffering endured by him and those close to him.
 From being Britain's first soccer superstar, he became Britain's first self-destructive celebrity addict.

 Best opened two Manchester nightclubs in 1973–4; both were initially successful, Best's frequent presence in the venues drawing the crowds.
 However, he was now gripped by a new addiction: gambling.
 Perhaps as a substitute for the thrill of athletic competition, he became a compulsive high-stakes gambler, betting on horses by day, and hitting the casinos by night.